apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 ### ZO and Momentum

 In first-order optimizers, one frequently utilized technique is momentum.
 All the best optimizers have some concept of momentum.
 This has two beneficial properties.
 It accelerates convergence, and it also has the effect of smoothing over variance/noise.
-That sounds really really good right about now, seeing as we are spending so much time thinking about how to reduce noise.
+That sounds really really good, considering how bad the variance situation is with ZO.

 "Let's add momentum to ZO" is not an original idea.
 Indeed, many papers have done this.
 Basically all of them actually, MeZO included.
 That's not so interesting.
 What's interesting is that you can do it without memory.

 The strategy for implementing MeZO "the right way" is to never materialize `z`.
 This got me thinking.
 What if there's a way to do momentum without storing a momentum buffer?
-I ended up reproducing in my head exactly the memory-free momentum scheme proposed by MeZO.
-Since you

-Well... why not just save the seeds so you can reproduce `z`?
-There are a bunch of seeds laying around.
-Why don't we just use them to reconstruct the momentum buffer every step?
-If we're cranking up the batch size, isn't this actually pretty cheap?
-An optimizer update is basically load+store.
-May as well do some math at the same time.

-It's also already pretty cheap in terms of memory because we're probably optimizing LoRA parameters anyway.
-But it's worth noting that this is possible.

-It's also probably possible to do super-low communication distributed training this way.
-Seeing as all that needs to be communicated is seeds and projected grads.
+You could reproduce `z` from a sliding window over seeds, and use it to reconstruct the momentum.
+Well, yeah.
+It turns out the MeZO paper already did this.
+I ended up reproducing in my head exactly the same scheme they proposed.
+It's almost definitely possible to do super-low communication distributed training this way.
+Still, it's worth noting that this is possible.

+I think the optimizer design space here is really interesting.
+It has fundamentally different properties compared to first-order, different things are optimal, but basically all the same tricks still work.
+I find it really interesting.
+We have to completely revisit the literature.

 ### ZO-Muon